 PRSAs are a very tax efficient way of saving for retirement.
 Payments you make to your PRSA can qualify for generous tax relief so that they will cost you less than you may think.
 The table below shows how much investing €100 into your PRSA every month will actually cost you depending on your tax rate.

 |If you pay tax at 40%||If you pay tax at 20%|

 |€100||Total Investment to your pension||€100|

-The rates of 20% and 41% are the current tax rates and are subject to change.
+The rates of 20% and 40% (as of January 2015) are the current tax rates and are subject to change.
 If you are a PAYE person these are the rates that apply to you.
 Tax relief is normally given at source through the Net Pay arrangement.
 Alternatively you may need to contact your local Inspector of Taxes if you make a once-off lump sum contribution.

 Revenue allows full tax relief for PRSA contributions up to the limits as shown in the following table.

 |Age||Maximum % of taxable earnings allowable for tax relief on your pension contributions|

 Note: Total earnings include all taxable income.
 The maximum contribution levels are the combination of employee and employer contributions.
 The earnings limit is currently €115,000 p.a.
 (January 2015).
 The entitlement to income tax relief is not automatically guaranteed.